Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/7_Smart_video_car.rst

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_03.png
     :align: center

-:red:`If the resolution ratio is not great or there is just a` **little window** :red:`, you can set a proper resolution ratio via steps below.`
+:combo:`red font-bolder:If the resolution ratio is not great or there is just a` **little window** :combo:`red font-bolder:, you can set a proper resolution ratio via steps below.`

 .. code-block:: console